erlzhang/jekyll-theme-persephone/docs/books.md

 ## Layouts for `jekyll-books`

-If you want to use `jekyll-books` plugin without the `jekyll-theme-persephone`, your should at least have two layouts.
+If you want to use `jekyll-books` plugin without the `jekyll-theme-persephone`, you should at least have two layouts.
 One `book` layout for the index page of a book and a `chapter` layout for every chapter.

-In theme Persephone, you can use layout `slides` or layout `archive` to make a index page of all of your pages.
+In theme Persephone, you can use layout `slides` or layout `archive` to make an index page of all of your pages.